 We've seen how you can enable or disable a location based on a schedule.
 Each location also has an open/closed state.
 Say for instance you want the Bears Room to be used for your 9:00 am service, but need to be able to close it if it reaches capacity.
-Once it reaches capacity, you can close the room from the Check-in Manager or the Device Manager (more info on these below) and it will no longer be available as an option for check-in.
+Once it reaches capacity, you can close the room from the Check-in Manager (more info on this below) and it will no longer be available as an option for check-in.